eclipse-archived/ceylon-lang.org/documentation/tour/introduction.md

 # #{page.title}

 This is the fourth leg of the Tour of Ceylon.
 In the [previous leg](../inheritance) you learned about inheritance and refinement.
 In this leg you're going to learn about *introduction* and *member classes*.

 ## Introduction

 Sometimes, especially when we're working with code from modules we don't have control over, we would like to mix an interface into a type that has already been defined in another module.
-For example, we might like to introduce the Ceylon collections module type `List` into the language module type `Sequence`, so that all `Sequences` support all operations of `List`.
-But the language module shouldn't have a dependency to the collections module, so we can't specify that interface `Sequence` satisfies `List` in the declaration of `Sequence` in the language module.

-Instead, we can introduce the type `Sequence` in the code which uses the collections and language modules.
-The collections module already defines an interface called `SequenceList` for this purpose.
-Well, it doesn't yet, since we have not yet either implemented introductions or written the collections module, but it will soon!

-    doc "Decorator that introduces List to Sequence." see (List,Sequence)
-    shared interface SequenceList<Element>
-            adapts Sequence<Element>
-            satisfies List<Element> {
+For example, suppose we wanted to use a `Polar` class, like the one we met in the [second leg](../classes), in some packaged module with some other packaged library that defines the following `Position` interface:

-        shared actual default List<Element> sortedElements() {
+    shared interface Position {
-            //define the operation of List in
-            //terms of operations on Sequence
-            return asList(sortSequence(this));
+        shared formal Float vertical;
+        shared formal Float horizontal;
     }

-        ...
+To make this a little more concrete, suppose the library also defined the following useful toplevel method:

+    shared void drawLine(Position from, Position to) { .... }

+We would like to be able to pass `Polar` coordinates to `drawLine()`.
+Since `Polar` is defined in a module that is out of our control, we can't simply write:

+    class Polar(Float angle, Float radius) satisfies Position { ... }

+Even if `Polar` _is_ our own class, there might be good reasons why we don't want want to introduce a dependency to the library which defines `Position` and `drawLine()` into our general-purpose coordinates module.

+Instead, we can introduce the type `Position` in the code which uses the `Polar` coordinates as `Position`s.

+    import com.redhat.polar.core { Polar }
+    import com.somecompany.positions { Position }

+    doc "Adapter that introduces Position to Polar." shared interface PolarPosition
+            adapts Polar
+            satisfies Position {

+        shared actual default Float horizontal {
+            return radius * cos(angle);
         }

+        shared actual default Float vertical {
+            return radius * sin(angle);
+        }

+    }

-The `adapts` clause makes `SequenceList` a special kind of interface called an *adapter* (in the terminology used by this book).
-According to the language
+The `adapts` clause makes `PolarPosition` a special kind of interface called an *adapter*.
+There's a couple of restrictions applying to the members of an adapter.
-spec:
+According to the language spec:

-> The interface may not:
+> An adapter may not:
 >
 > * declare or inherit a member that refines a member of any adapted type, or
-> * declare or inherit a formal or non-default actual member unless the member
+> * declare or inherit a `formal` or non-`default` `actual` member unless the
->   is inherited from an adapted type.
+>   member is inherited from an adapted type.

 The purpose of an adapter is to add a new supertype, called an *introduced type*, to an existing type, called the *adapted type*.
 The adapter doesn't change the original definition of the adapted type, and it doesn't affect the internal workings of an instance of the adapted type in any way.
 All it does is "fill in" the definitions of the missing operations.
-Here, the `SequenceList` interface provides concrete implementations of all methods of `List` that are not already implemented by `Sequence`.
+Here, the `PolarPosition` interface provides concrete implementations of all members of `Position` that are not implemented by `Polar`.

-Now, to introduce `List` to `Sequence` in a certain compilation unit, all we need to do is `import` the adapter:
+Now, to introduce `Position` to `Polar` in a certain compilation unit, all we need to do is `import` the adapter:

+    import com.redhat.polar.core { Polar, pi }
+    import com.somecompany.positions { drawLine }
-    import ceylon.collection { List, SequenceList }
+    import com.redhat.polar.adapters { PolarPosition }

     ...

-    //define a Sequence
-    Sequence<String> names = { "Gavin", "Emmanuel", "Andrew", "Ales" };

-    //call an operation of List on Sequence List<String> sortedNames = names.sortedElements();
+    drawLine(Polar(0.0), Polar(pi/2, 1.0));

 Note that the introduction is not visible outside the lexical scope of the `import` statement (the compilation unit).
 But within the compilation unit